Testimonials

 (,)

 It was a great experience to visit the school today and to observe the way children learn and interact in the classroom.
 There’s a friendly and calm atmosphere in the classrooms and the children seem to enjoy their learning experience.
-I particularly liked the fact that they are given freedom to choose their work with a gentle coordination by the teacher.

 Eva Goussot, Secretary to the Board, Drumnigh Montessori Primary School,